district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

     do_something(i.next());
 }
 ```

+`QList<int> QSplitter::sizes() const`{.cpp}

+:   Returns a list of the size parameters of all the widgets in this splitter.

+    If the splitter's orientation is horizontal, the list contains the widgets
+    width in pixels, from left to right; if the orientation is vertical, the
+    list contains the widgets height in pixels, from top to bottom.

+    Giving the values to another splitter's `setSizes()`{.cpp} function will
+    produce a splitter with the same layout as this one.

+    Note that invisible widgets have a size of 0.

 The beauty of implicit sharing is that it is an optimization that we don't need to think about; it simply works,
 without requiring any programmer intervention.
 At the same time, implicit sharing encourages a clean